PSaba/taskmanager/README.md

 # Pages

 1. Sign In page
  Can sign in or open new modal that will allow the user to sign up.
+Once they are signed up, the user can log in.
+ If no input, will reject account.

 2. Profile Page
  Displays name, handle.